- July 17, 2016

 - Category: Articles

-Driving a truck, whether you are a freelancer or you work for a company, can be a great experience.
+Driving a truck, whether you are a freelancer or you work for a commercial trailer company, can be a great experience.
 You are out on the open road, and you are essentially your own boss.
 It’s a good way to make a living, and it can actually be quite a bit of fun.
-However, when you are behind the wheel of a big rig, or even a smaller truck, you need to be aware of the dangers involved.
+However, when you are behind the wheel of a big rig, or even a smaller commercial trailer, you need to be aware of the dangers involved.
 The vehicle is heavy, and it doesn’t control like a car.
 This means you need to pay even more attention to the basic safety tips and rules of the road.
 Let’s look at some of the most important safety rules you need to remember.

 Don’t Drive Distracted